seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Here comes the king.

 **CLOTEN**
-I am glad I was up so late; for that’s the reason I
+I am glad I was up so late; for that's the reason I
 was up so early: he cannot choose but take this
 service I have done fatherly.